ansible-collections/ibm_zos_core/docs/source/modules/zos_job_output.rst

     | **sample**: 3

   program_name
     The name of the program found in the job's last completed step found in the PGM parameter.
-Returned when Z Open Automation Utilities (ZOAU) is 1.2.4 or later.

     | **type**: str
     | **sample**: IEBGENER